bcgov/data-publication/pages/we_value_your_contributions.md

 1. Using a text editor make changes to the markdown (.md) files, add new markdown files, etc.
 1. Any images should be stored in the images subdirectory.

-### Upload changes to your GitHub repository
+### How to Push to GitHub

 Your changes, additions, etc. on your local filesystem copy now have to be transfered up to your copy on GitHub.
 Do this by executing the following commands:

 ```
 git add -A
-git commit -m "some description of the change(s) you've made"
+git commit -m "briefDescriptionOfTheChanges"
 git push
 ```

-### Issue a Pull Request to be reviewed and incorporated into the master repository
+### How to Issue a Pull Request

 1. Open or refresh your repository in a browser.
 	1. There will be a note saying your _This branch is X commits ahead of bcgov:master_.